What Businesses Need to Know

 Cluster Zone Restrictions per NY State

-Restrictions ONLY apply to areas located within identified Cluster Zones, or COVID-19 Hot Spot Zones.
+Restrictions ONLY apply to areas located within Cluster Zones, or COVID-19 Hot Spot Zones, as identified by New York State.

 Businesses in Orange or Red Cluster Zones Identified by NY State

-Business or entities that operate or provide both essential and non-essential services, supplies or support – only those lines and/or business operations that are necessary to support the essential services, supplies, or support are exempt from the workforce reduction restrictions.
+For business or entities that operate or provide both essential and non-essential services, supplies or support – only those lines and/or business operations that are necessary to support the essential services, supplies, or support are exempt from the workforce reduction restrictions within a cluster zone.

 If businesses and other entities are permitted to operate within the Cluster Action Initiative, they must continue to follow the relevant industry-specific guidelines provided by New York State on the NY Forward website, or find specific guidance linked on this webpage below.